ropensci-archive/roweb2/content/technotes/2018-08-08-phylotar-release.md

 - taxonomy
 ---

+In this technote I will outline what phylotaR was developed for, how to install it and how to run it with some simple examples.

 ## What is phylotaR?

-In any phylogenetic analysis it is important to identify sequences that share the same orthology.
-This is often performed by searching an online sequence repository, such as GenBank, using a gene/region name and the taxa of interest, e.g. 'Aotus' and 'cytochrome oxidase'.
+In any phylogenetic analysis it is important to identify sequences that share the same [orthology](https://en.wikipedia.org/wiki/Sequence_homology#Orthology) -- homologous sequences separated by speciation events.
+This is often performed by simply searching an online sequence repository using sequence labels.
 Relying solely on sequence labels, however, can miss sequences that have either not been labelled, have unanticipated names or have been mislabelled.

 The phylotaR R package, like its earlier inspiration [PhyLoTa](http://phylota.net/), identifies sequences of shared orthology not by naming matching but instead through the use of an alignment search tool, [BLAST](https://en.wikipedia.org/wiki/BLAST).
 As a result, a user of phylotaR will able to download more relevant sequence data for their phylogenetic analysis than they otherwise would.